 From 1985 to 1998, I was the Director of Columbia University's Graduate Program in Public Policy and Administration.
 From 1987 to 1998 I was the Associate Dean for Faculty and Curriculum at SIPA.
 From July 1998 to January 2001, I served as Vice Dean of SIPA.
 In January 2001, I became Director of SIPA's Executive Master of Public Administration Program and Director of the Master of Public Administration Program in Environmental Science and Policy.
 In January 2002, I was appointed Director of the Office of Educational Programs at the Earth Institute.
 I served on the Earth Institute's Management Committee and Council of Directors.
 In 2002 and 2003, I was part of teams that developed a new PhD program with SIPA in Sustainable Development and a new master's program in Climate and Society.
 In 2005, at the request of SIPA Dean Lisa Anderson, I stepped down as Director of the Executive MPA Program and became Director of SIPA's Concentration in Environmental Policy Studies.

-In the spring of 2006 Earth Institute Director Jeffrey Sachs asked me to serve as Executive Director and Chief Operating Officer of Columbia's Earth Institute.
-Over the past decade, I have helped grow the research, education and practice initiatives here at the Earth Institute.
-When Jeff stepped down as Earth Institute Director in July of 2016 I assumed responsibility for the program as Executive Director, reporting to the university's provost.
-That job is now taking up a good deal of my time and energy, as we work to continually grow and evolve this institution at the university.
+In the spring of 2006, Earth Institute Director Jeffrey Sachs asked me to serve as Executive Director and Chief Operating Officer of Columbia's Earth Institute.
+I helped grow the research, education and practice initiatives at the Earth Institute, reporting to the university's provost.
+That job took up a good deal of my time and energy, as we worked to continually grow and evolve this institution at the university.
 In 2010, I designed and then was appointed director of a new master's program in Sustainability Management in Columbia's School of Continuing Education (now School of Professional Studies) and the Earth Institute.
-I teach a course called Sustainability Management for my students in SIPA and the School of Professional Studies (SPS).
+I teach a course called Sustainability Management for my students in SIPA and School of Professional Studies (SPS).
 I also continue to teach in the three-semester workshop sequence in the MPA in Environmental Science and Policy program.
+After 12 years, I stepped down as the Executive Director of the Earth Institute have served as the Senior Vice Dean of SPS since December of 2018.

 In late 2001, my former boss Michael Crow nominated me to the U.S. EPA's National Advisory Council for Environmental Policy and Technology and, in January 2002, I was appointed to that Council.
 My term on the council ended in 2004 and, from 2004 until 2006, I served as a management consultant to EPA Region II.
 In 2010 I took on the assignment of Senior Advisor to Willdan Energy Solutions, a company that promotes energy efficiency and sustainability.
 In the spring of 2015 I joined Willdan's Board of Directors.
 In the fall of 2016 I joined the Advisory Board of the University of Minnesota's Institute on the Environment and I also became the Chair of the Science and Technology Committee at The Lotos Club.